-A trial-and-error approach to solving COVID problems will avert paralysis in these uncertain times
+Trial-and-error approach to solve COVID problems will avert paralysis

 Leaders exchange ideas and learn new tools to apply to the self, family, teams and organizations, during an SEF-IMD collaboration.